 - Violent crimes like assault or murder.

-During a criminal records search, in most cases will not find if they has had any moving violations, like:
+During a criminal records search, in most cases will not find if they have had any moving violations, like:

 - Drivers license suspended or revoked.